My children’s stories tell true historical and “could-be-true” legendary tales. Contemporary stories usually spring from my personal life.

 Ismail al-Jazari, the Father of Robotics introduces children to the Islamic Golden Age, during which science, mathematics, mechanical technologies, economic development, and cultural works flourished.

 The Colstoun Pear shows how ancient lore and superstitions can last through the centuries.
-A modern day posh event venue in Scotland displays pear decor in most every room - homage to a 700 year old family tale.
+A modern day posh event venue in Scotland displays pear decor in most every room - homage to this 700 year old family tale.

 Sir James Tyrrell and The Horndon Worm implies that far-fetched legends of creatures like dragons might sometimes stem from a simple case of an escaped exotic animal, a Komodo Lizard for instance, brought from Sumatra by explorers, or other factual happenings of the times.